dosemu2/dosemu2/doc/README.txt

          $_zzz = "This is a string containing '", '"', "' (quotes)"

    Hence a comma separated list of strings is concatenated.
+All these settings are also environment variables.
+You can override them by prefixing with dosemu_, e.g.
+       dosemu__X_title="DOS was in the BOX" dosemu

+   temporarily changes the X window title.
      _________________________________________________________________

 2.1.1.
 Disks, boot directories and floppies